rohitchauhan404/bulma_vue/README.md

-PHP_BULMA_VUE
+PHP_VUE
 ****************************************
-PHP, Bulma, Vue boilerplate to serve your Vue application directly through a PHP enabled Apache Web Server without any build and bundle process.
+PHP and Vue boilerplate to serve your Vue application directly through a PHP enabled Apache Web Server without any build and bundle process.

-Put the folder in your Apache Web root and open http://localhost/php_bulma_vue
+Put the folder in your Apache Web root and open http://localhost/php_vue

 The ESM development version "vue.js" and and unminified "bulma.css" are included.
 On production you must replace them with their minified counterparts.